Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 Alg.~\ref{alg:main_fixed} starts by an initialization step (line 1) where (i) the fair Büchi game $\mathcal{G} $ is built from the initial data set $\mathbf{D_N} = \{(x_i,u_i,x_i^+)\}_{i=1}^{N}$ (cf. \circled{1}, Sec.~\ref{sec:learning}) and then (ii) its dual cofair coBüchi game $\overline{\mathcal{G}}$ is solved to obtain the initial l.f.p.
 PM $\rho^*$.
 When a new (set of) sample(s) arrive (line 2), the game graph of $\mathcal{G}$ is modified according to the new approximation sets (line 4) and $\rho^*$ is lifted to the l.f.p.
 PM of the new $\mathcal{G}$ (line 5).

-\paragraph{Initialization} The simplest way to realize step (ii) of the initialization is to apply the lifting algorithm (\cref{eq:cofaircoBuechi-lifting}) on $\overline{\mathcal{G}}$ to $\rho^0$ is obtained.
-However, this approach is known to be very time-consuming, as every node may be lifted $|S| + |\XX|$ times, which is typically very large in abstraction-based control applications.
-To circumvent this problem, we use a symbolic fixpoint algorithm to solve the initial dual game $\overline{\mathcal{G}}$. \cref{eq:fixpoint-cofaircoBuechi} in~\cref{lemma:cofaircoBuechifp}\footnote{See~\cite{Kozen:muCalculus} for $\mu$-calculus semantics.} is the negation of the $\mu$-calculus formula given in~\cite{banerjee2023fast} for fair Büchi games.
+\paragraph{Initialization} The simplest way to realize step (ii) of the initialization is to apply the lifting algorithm (\cref{eq:cofaircoBuechi-lifting}) on $\overline{\mathcal{G}}$ starting from $\rho^0$ until $\rho^*$ is obtained.
+However, this approach is known to be very time-consuming, as every node may be lifted up to $|S| + |\XX|$ times, which is typically very large.
+To circumvent this problem, we use a symbolic fixpoint algorithm to solve the initial dual game $\overline{\mathcal{G}}$. \cref{eq:fixpoint-cofaircoBuechi} in~\cref{lemma:cofaircoBuechifp} is the negation of the $\mu$-calculus formula given in~\citet{banerjee2023fast} for fair Büchi games.\footnote{See~\citet{Kozen:muCalculus} for $\mu$-calculus semantics.}